Published: September 19, 2010

 How can I stop living paycheck-to-paycheck?

-Planning how you spend your money can help you pay bills on time, make it through periods when you are not working, get the things you need for yourself and your family, teach your children lessons about handling money, have a sense of security about the future and feel more in charge of your life.
+Planning how you spend your money can help you pay bills on time, make it through times when you are not working, get the things you need for yourself and your family, teach your children lessons about handling money, have a sense of security about the future and feel more in charge of your life.
 A plan for spending and saving money is called a budget.

 A budget can help you manage money wisely and stretch your current income.
 Budgets are not only for people with financial problems—budgeting can help anyone meet current needs and save for future goals.
-You can have a better lifestyle if you manage your money wisely.
+You can have a better lifestyle if you manage money wisely.

 What's a good way to start a budget?

 To create a budget, first look at how you spend your money.
 Try tracking your spending for a month by writing down every purchase you make and every bill you pay.
-Don’t forget to add automatic payments or fees that come directly out of your bank account, and fixed expenses such as your rent, car payment or auto insurance.
+Don’t forget to add automatic payments or fees that come directly out of your bank account and fixed expenses, such as your rent, car payment or auto insurance.
 At the end of each week, break your spending list down into categories.
 Here are some suggestions to get you started: